 We’ve organised the best of the Iceland hot springs in 3 categories, which are spread across the country:

 There are few hot springs in Iceland more famous than the Blue Lagoon.
-Located near Keflavik Airport, the Blue Lagoon is a relaxing experience for the start or end of your Iceland trip.
+Located near Keflavik Airport, the Blue Lagoon is located near the airport so it’s a great start or end to your trip.

 Although artificially pooled, the water in the Blue Lagoon is naturally heated from the nearby Svartsengi geothermal power station.
 The milky blue appearance is due to the high content of silica which you can rub on your face to rejuvenate the skin.